Latest News | April 18, 2024

 We specialize in assisting a diverse clientele base, which includes: Government Agencies, High Net worth Individuals, Multi – Nationals, Insurance Companies and Small savers.
 ASL manages such funds to achieve a maximum return with a minimum risk through efficient portfolio diversification.

-The Nigerian equity market closed trading activities for the first quarter of the year positive, as the market performance indicators (NGX-ASI and Market Capitalization) grew by +0.27%.
-The market positive performance was a result of investor’s renewed buying appetite in some medium and large-scale stocks with good fundamentals, despite high inflation and interest rate.
-Consequently, the market index (All-Share Index) increased by 278.42 basis points today, representing a rise of +0.27% to close at 104,562.06, while the Market Capitalization also gained ₦157.43 billion, representing a growth of +0.27%, to close at ₦59.12 trillion.
+The Nigerian equity market closed trading activities for today positive, halting the market bearish trend, as the market performance indicators (NGX-ASI and Market Capitalization) rose by +0.10%.
+Although the market breadth was negative, investors buying interest in the Banking and Insurance sectors lifted the market from the red zone.
+Consequently, the market index (All-Share Index) increased by 100.55 basis points today, representing a rise of +0.10% to close at 99,908.89, while the Market Capitalization also gained ₦57 billion, representing a increase of +0.10%, to close at ₦56.51 trillion.

-In addition, the market sector performance was positive, as four of the five major market sectors were up, led by the Insurance sector, which grew by (+2.61%), followed by the Banking sector by (+0.60%), the Industrial sector by (+0.12%), and the Consumer goods sector by (+0.09%).
+In addition, the market sector performance closed par, as two of the five major market sectors were down, which includes the Industrial sector (-2.64%), and the Consumer goods sector (-0.05%), while the Banking and Insurance sectors grew by +1.10%, and +0.58% accordingly.
 The Oil & Gas sector closed flat.

 Q2'2023 GDP SNAPSHOT